 Happy Gotcha Day!

-Our adoption fees range from $180-$700 depending on the breed, age and health of the dog.
-This fee goes to pay for the medical needs of the dog you are adopting and for other dogs in our care.
-We do not deny necessary medical care to any dog.
+Our adoption fees range from $50-$400 for cats and $180-$700 for dogs, depending on the breed, age and health of the dog.
+This fee goes to pay for the medical needs of the animal you are adopting and for other dogs and cats in our care.
+We do not deny necessary medical care to any animal.
 Typically, adoption fees do not cover our veterinary expenses and we rely on additional donations to provide for our animals.